-This executive education program is designed for boards and management at private, not-for-profit and government organizations, as well as solution providers seeking to improve results through through Stakeholder Management and Enterprise Engagement principles and processes.
+In addition to the Stakeholder Management and Enterprise Engagement executive education program, the EEA offers briefings or meeting facilitation designed for boards and management at private, not-for-profit and government organizations, as well as solution providers seeking to improve results through through Stakeholder Management and Enterprise Engagement principles and processes.

 Instructors, facilitators, and advisors include leaders in Stakeholder Management and Enterprise Engagement, including Bruce Bolger, founder of the Enterprise Engagement Alliance and author of Enterprise Engagement for CEOs: and of Enterprise Engagement: The Roadmap, and R. Edward Freeman, Professor of Business Administration at the Darden Business School of the University of Virginia, one of the originators of Stakeholder Theory, author of Strategic Management: A Stakeholder Approach; co-author of The Power of And: Responsible Business Without Tradeoffs (Columbia University Press, 2020); Models of Leadership in Plato and Beyond (Oxford University Press, 2021); Stakeholder Theory: The State of the Art (Cambridge, 2010); and Managing for Stakeholders (Yale, 2007).